Visit www.gvsu.edu/lakerstogether for more.

-6.201 to attend all formal sessions of the Board and, whenever designated by the Board to do so, to preside at the Board formal sessions,
+6.201 to attend all formal sessions of the Board

 6.202 to recommend for adoption by the Board rules and regulations for the government of the university and programs and budgets for their operation,

-6.203 to appoint, remove, classify, or reclassify employees in accordance with approved personnel policies and to approve and modify compensation schedules and to approve and modify personnel policies for hourly, temporary staff, and if not in violation of any contract or terms of tenure; provided, however, in the cases of regular faculty, executive, administrative, and professional personnel, the president's actions shall be subject to review by the Board, except that the president and his/her designees shall be able to accept resignations on behalf of the Board without further action of the Board,
+6.203 to appoint, remove, classify, or reclassify employees in accordance with approved personnel policies and to approve and modify compensation schedules and to approve and modify personnel policies for hourly, temporary staff, and if not in violation of any contract or terms of tenure; provided, however, in the cases of regular faculty, executive, administrative, and professional personnel, the president's actions shall be subject to review by the Board, except that the president and their designees shall be able to accept resignations on behalf of the Board without further action of the Board,

 6.204 to recommend building projects to be approved by the Board,

 6.205 to submit to the Board such periodic and special reports as the Board may require or as may be required by law,